What does it do in a nutshell?

-What’s Nearby is best used on sites that want to match their content, local search results and location suggestions to each user.
+What’s Nearby is best used when users want to match location search results to their content, local search results and location suggestions to each user.
 Searching by minutes means the most relevant locations are delivered every time, boosting conversions.

 How it works in practice: finding a local chemist

 To help late night flu-sufferers, chemists can add a ‘late night chemist search’ so that they can track down where they can go after 6 pm.
 The searcher can specify their available transport and find out which locations can be reached before closing time.
 Why list results by mileage when the only thing that matters is getting somewhere quickly?
 The same goes for cinemas, airport hotels or reaching the pub before last orders.